emhl/CoPhy3/README.md

+# Computational Physics - Course Summer 2024

-# Exercise 1.
+## Exercise 1.
 Ising model

 Goal: We start by simulating the 3D Ising model using the Metropolis-based single-spin flip Monte Carlo method.